 Parker O-Ring Division is one of the world’s largest manufacturers of O-Rings.
 R.E.
 Purvis & Associates, Inc. has the engineering capabilities to solve the toughest O-Ring applications.
 Ranging from cost-effective options to the most demanding sealing applications, R.E.
 Purvis does it all.

-The durometer, or hardness of an O-Ring can affect how well the O-Ring is able to handle higher pressures and larger gaps between mating surfaces.
-The trade off is that the higher the durometer, the more difficult it is for the O-Ring to deform and be installed.
-Because of a number of factors influencing each application, it is impossible to set a guidline of which durometer to use in each situation.
+The durometer, or hardness, of an o-ring can affect how well the o-ring is able to handle higher pressures and larger gaps between mating surfaces.
+The trade off is that the higher the durometer, the more difficult it is for the o-ring to deform and be installed.
+Because of a number of factors influencing each application, it is impossible to set a guideline for which durometer to use in each situation.
 If you are unsure of what durometer to be using, ask your R.E.
 Purvis & Associates, Inc. representative to assist you with your application.

 What is "flash" and how much is acceptable?
 What causes "flash"?